 Questions about psychedelic-assisted therapy in Denver

 Note: We’re therapists, not a medical clinic or research facility.
-We don’t provide microdosing, “trip sitting,” or psychedelic guiding, but we’ve done more Ketamine-assisted therapy sessions than nearly every other therapy office in Denver
+We don’t provide microdosing, “trip sitting,” or psychedelic guidance.
+MDMA-assisted therapy was voted against by an FDA panel.
+We don’t anticipate it becoming available for years.

 What is psychedelic-assisted therapy?

 Psychedelic assisted therapy is a form of psychotherapy that utilizes certain psychedelic substances, such as MDMA, Ketamine, or Psilocybin to help people explore and process traumatic experiences and other mental health issues.
-It’s a relatively new form of therapy that has been gaining popularity due to its potential to help individuals find more clarity and peace with themselves and their past in transformative ways, but MDMA- and psilocybin-assisted therapy aren’t available yet.
+It’s a relatively new form of therapy that has been gaining popularity due to its potential to help individuals find more clarity and peace with themselves and their past in transformative ways.
+MDMA-assisted therapy was recently voted against by an FDA panel, but psilocybin-assisted therapy should be available in Colorado in the summer of 2025.

-The only alternative therapy of this kind that’s available in the United States right now and approved by the FDA for therapy is Ketamine-assisted therapy, which we provide in-person for our clients.
+We already provide Ketamine-assisted therapy for our clients, which is legal in all 50 states, and we’ll be among the first therapists in Colorado to legally provide psilocybin-assisted therapy.
 There are also online Ketamine services like Mindbloom, which can be a convenient, more affordable option for people living in rural areas or who don’t have a therapist who is trained in Ketamine therapy near them.

-As a private practice, we have collectively done more Ketamine-assisted psychotherapy (KAP) sessions with our clients than nearly every other private practice in the Denver area since KAP was legalized.
-Our Denver therapists are some of the most requested therapists who use Ketamine-assisted therapy with our clients at our offices in Denver, Greenwood Village, Douglas County, and Golden.
+As a private practice, we have collectively done more Ketamine-assisted psychotherapy (KAP) sessions with our clients than nearly every other private practice in the Denver area since it was legalized.
+Now that we’ll have 3 mental health professional providing psilocybin-assisted therapy in 2025, we look forward to treating clients with this transformational form of therapy very soon.

 When will PSILOCYBIN-ASSISTED THERAPY BE AVAILABLE?